-3. COURSE ASSIGNMENTS AND GRADING
+2. COURSE ASSIGNMENTS AND GRADING

-3.1 WRITTEN HOMEWORK:
+2.1 WRITTEN HOMEWORK: No drops

-We assign 11 written homework sets but only 5 of them are collected in Discussion throughout the semester for 30 points of the course grade.
-Each set is worth 6 points with 3 points for completeness and 1.5 point for accuracy for each of the 2 questions chosen in random to be graded.
-Students are asked to practice the problems online and write down the complete solution to turn in to your TA in discussion on the due date.
-Each set may contain questions from these sources: Quizzes and Practice Exams from GLC2, Questions from Xronos and, Questions from assigned past exams.
+We assign 5 written homework sets and they are collected in Discussion throughout the semester for 25 points of the course grade.
+Each set is worth 5 points with 3 points for completeness and 2 points for accuracy of the 2 randomly selected questions to be graded.
+Students are asked to write down the complete solution to turn in to your TA in discussion on the due date, we want to see your answer to the question as well as the process how you achieve the answer.
+Each set may contain questions from these sources: Quizzes and Practice Exams from the guided learning notes for calculus 2 (GLC2), Xronos and, assigned past exams.
 To access homework, go to Assignments tab in Canvas.